sg-hk/ctimer/README.md

 Wayland functionalities will be added later, specifically for river / creek / tiramisu.
 (App switching, screen locking, notifications in stdout status bar).

 Sound files made by me using online synth and Audacity.
 They are found in ~/.local/share/ctimer.
+Feel free to change them as you like.

 To install:

 ```make && make install```